BonGoo/Scripts/README.md

-# Scripts
+#Scripts

-This Repository contain list of scripts that i created.
+This Repository, contains scripts what was created, to automate systems.